danielmarbach/BeyondSimpleBenchmarks/README.md

 To get a good overview of the problem domain in front of us it is vital to create a sample or harness that allows us to zoom in on the problem space.
 Since my goal it to optimize the pipeline invocation I can look at the pipeline invocation with a tool like DotTrace from Jetbrains to get a good understanding of of the performance bottlenecks and/or analyze the memory usage by using a tool like DotMemory.

 Below is an excerpt of such a harness.
 The harness sets up NServiceBus with a transport, a serializer and an InMemory persistence (to avoid unnecessary overhead that is currently not our focus).
 The harness has various points where I can take a snapshot to understand the memory characteristics of whats happening.
+In general such a harness should adhere to the following guidelines:

+- Compiled and executed under Release mode
+- The harness should run for at least a few seconds and keep the overhead as small as possible to make sure it does not dominate the profile.
+- It's recommended to disable Tiered JIT (`<TieredCompilation>false</TieredCompilation>`) (to avoid the need of warmup) and emit full symbols (`<DebugType>pdbonly</DebugType` and `<DebugSymbols>true</DebugSymbols>`) (not enabled by default for Release builds)

 For example it publishes 1000 events in parallel which are then received in a handler that does nothing.

 ```csharp
 var endpointConfiguration = new EndpointConfiguration("PublishSample");